 Software: Some software packages are freely available for download on the web, similar to LaTeX.
 Boston University provides some others for free as well.
 Still others can only be used on BU machines.
 Boston University’s Information Services & Technology can offer assistance for a number of these computing tools with either online help or live tutorials.

 Beyond conferences and associations, the importance of growth and development in other arenas cannot be overlooked.
-The ways in which to do this vary WIDELY, but below is a collection of possibilities in addition to resources that can help with finding a job after graduation, an internship or other extracurricular opportunities.
-One particularly good resource for those graduating is a presentation by alum Margaret Beck et al. A recently held professional development seminar about the job search and application process resulted in a plethora of useful information for future graduates.
+The ways in which to do this vary WIDELY, but below is a collection of possibilities in addition to resources that can help with finding a job after graduation, an internship, or other extracurricular opportunities.
+A particularly good resource for those graduating is a presentation by alum Margaret Beck et al. A recently held professional development seminar about the job search and application process resulted in a plethora of useful information for future graduates.

 - MathJobs: A useful website for finding jobs that caters to mathematicians.

 - NSF fellowships: The National Science Foundation offers various fellowships that may be of interest to graduate students.
 One such is the Graduate Research Fellowship.
 Another is EAPSI.
 Graduating students should consider applying for the following NSF postdoctoral fellowship.